Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Results Discussion

-Finally, considering the numerical results of TPSS and TPSS-ACSC, we test the constructed correlation functionals for the small atoms and molecules, which are presented in Table \ref{tax}.
-For atoms, the calculations are performed using the Hartree-Fock (HF) analytic orbitals of Clementi and Roetti~\cite{clementi1974roothaan}.
-For molecules, we have performed the HF calculations in ACESII program using the uncontracted cc-pVTZ\cite{dunning:1989:bas} basis sets and geometries taken from \Ref{grabowski2014orbital,SmigaJCP2020}.
-We recall that the utilization of self-interaction free HF orbitals allows to test the error specifically related to the functional construction itself, namely the functional driven error\cite{BurkeFD_DD}.
-We note that both considered correlation functionals are one-electron self-interaction-free, being exact for the H atom.
-Moreover, the TPSS-ACSC correlations slightly overestimate than TPSS, becomes better for most of the atoms and molecules as shown in Table~\ref{tax}.
+Now, let us focus on the numerical performance of the TPSS-ACSC functional itself.
+In Table \ref{tax}, we report the correlation energies for small atoms and molecules obtained with TPSS-ACSC and TPSS functionals energy expression.
+In the case of atoms, the calculations are performed using the Hartree-Fock (HF) analytic orbitals of Clementi and Roetti~\cite{clementi1974roothaan}.
+For molecules, we have performed the HF calculations in ACESII\cite{acesII} program using the uncontracted cc-pVTZ\cite{dunning:1989:bas} basis sets and geometries taken from refs.~\cite{grabowski2014orbital,SmigaJCP2020}.

+We recall that using self-interaction free HF orbitals allows us to test the error specifically related to the functional construction itself, namely the functional-driven error\cite{BurkeFD_DD}.
+As was shown in \Refs{hernandez2023new}, the utilization of HF densities can sometimes lead to the worsening of predictions of DFAs or improving them for the wrong reasons.
+This could happen when a density-driven error gives a significant contribution not canceled totally by applying the HF densities.
+In these cases, utilization of more accurate, correlated densities is required\cite{hernandez2023new}.
+However, in most semilocal DFAs, the total error is predominated by functional-driven error, meaning that HF densities are sufficiently accurate to perform such analysis.